UPCeramicKnee/motor-controller/MotorControllerV1/README.md

 # MotorControllerV1

 Actual software to control the motor and handle LCD UI.
+Code written by Patrick Miller.

 ## Features